hyprland-community/pyprland/site/Commands.md

 ### When to Use It

-- In `hyprland.conf` key bindings where startup time matters
+- In `hyprland.lua` key bindings where startup time matters
 - When you need minimal latency (e.g., toggling scratchpads)

 ### Limitations